khalifaali/groupMeToGooglePhotos/README.md

 # groupMeToGooglePhotos

 Essentially the script will pull as many pictures and videos you want and save them in the current working directory in a folder named after the selected group chat.
 All media saved will be named after its message ID given by groupme.
-Then it will upload that saved media to google photos.
+Then you can use the code found in gp_upload.py to upload that saved media to google photos.
 Written using Python 3.7.0
 <!DOCTYPE html>
 <h1>Hey, I'm Khalif and welcome to groupMeToGooglePhotos</h1>

 <p>For me the groupme gallery lacked the robustness of google photos and I found it quite hard to look for pictures because there was no way
 to search for faces, places, etc. So I sat and decided that I will use the GroupMe API and Google Photos API to help me achieve this goal</p>

+<h2><em>Updates</em></h2>
 <p>The script is still a work in progress but as of right now you can load group messages, and save pictures in a directory named after
  the target groupchat.
-I have plans to add functionality to allow you to upload pictures to google photos within the next few days </p>
+Functionality to upload to media to google photos has been added, but there seems to be a bug with uploading .jpeg/.jpg,.png files.
+Google accepts .mp4 files. </p>

+I have yet to integrate the google photos code because I am still testing and refactoring the code for it.
+However, the code can be found in gp_upload.py.
+As a note, debugging messages will be shown when code is run.

-<h2>Here is an example of how to use the code that I have written</h2>
+<h2>Here is an example of how to use the GroupMe code that I have written</h2>

 <pre>